1201 Third Avenue, Suite 4800 | Seattle | WA | 98101

 In more than a century of service, Perkins Coie lawyers and staff have been dedicated to giving back to the community.
 It believes in sharing its time and talent with those who are in need and helps define themselves as a firm and as a group of responsible individuals.

 The firm's dedication to pro bono service truly runs deep.
 It has in place a pro bono counsel who manages the program across the firm.
 The firm wide pro bono committee supports the initiatives that enable the program to succeed.
 Also, the firm has a generous policy that allows the associates to receive full billable hour credit when they work on pro bono matters.

 Attorneys are provided a wide range of opportunities that allows them to follow their passions with the full back up of the firm's resources.
 Additionally, the firm provides much needed services to nonprofit organizations and also provides assistance in labor, real estate, or corporate governance issues.
 Through its pro bono legal work, Perkins Coie strives to change lives and transform communities.

-Client Relations Manager - (Client Relations)
+Client Relations Administrator - Client Relations

-Associate Attorney - Patent Procurement
+Associate Attorney - Technology Transactions and Privacy

 New Legal Jobs in Last 7 Days

 job search tip

 Jobless at 50?
 You have experience to sell.
 Capitalize on chronology.